 Provides affordable spay/neuter services for community cats, dogs, and rabbits.

 PARL is a participant of Shelter Animals Count and is proud to report our statistics to maintain transparency, identify trends, and consistently reflect upon where we are, where we have been, and where we want to go.
 The reporting format tracks the status of every pet using a nationally recognized standard known as the Basic Data Matrix, created in accordance with the Asilomar Accords.
-Follow the links below to download our statistics in PDF format.

 The Providence Animal Rescue League stands alongside and supports the Black community to call for and commit to equity and inclusion.
 Black lives matter.
 We reject racism in any form.
 We believe in inclusivity and diversity and will work to ensure that we continue to demonstrate that through how we serve our community and how we treat each other.
 In 2020, PARL established a Diversity, Equity, Inclusion, and Belonging Committee, comprised of both board and staff members to prioritize this important work.